AtomicSearch/AI-search-engine/README.md

 ## Building and running from source

-You can build and run it from the source if you don't want to use MiniSearch's Docker Image.
+You can build and run it from the source if you don't want to use AtomicSearch's Docker Image.
 For that, clone this repository and run the following command:

 ```bash
 docker-compose -f docker-compose.production.yml up --build